The way audiences watch television has fundamentally changed over the past decades. Some said that the era of traditional TV ads is over.

 The ‘stitching’ that we’ve mentioned earlier is a win for the viewer, but it also sets some restrictions on the advertiser, since advertising technology is still built on client-side methodologies.

 Tags Used for Communicating With OTT Devices

-The VAST tags are important because they determine how the ad will display.
+OTT advertising is specific because it demands different standards.
+The VAST tags are important because they determine how the OTT video ads will display.
 They tell the player everything, starting from where the ad should appear on the screen, for how long, and everything else concerning the ad’s appearance.

 The Future of OTT